Aaron Krickstein

 Aaron Krickstein (born August 2, 1967), nicknamed "Marathon Man", is an American former professional tennis player who competed on the ATP Tour from 1983 to 1996.
 He currently competes on the Outback Champions Series Over-30 tour.

 Krickstein reached his career high ATP ranking of World No. 6 on February 26, 1990.
 He achieved this ranking on the back of wins in Sydney and Los Angeles, as well as his best ever results at Wimbledon and the US Open.
 He is perhaps best known for his five-set, marathon loss to Jimmy Connors at the 1991 US Open, which ESPN called "an instant classic".

 Personal life

-Krickstein was born in Ann Arbor, Michigan, the son of Evelyn, a stay-at-home mom, and Herb Krickstein, a pathologist.
+Krickstein was born in Ann Arbor, Michigan, the son of Evelyn, a housewife, and Herb Krickstein, a pathologist.

 His sister, Kathy, won the Big Ten tennis championship in 1978.
 He is the uncle of LPGA golfer Morgan Pressel, Kathy's daughter.

 Krickstein is Jewish and in the early 1990s was one of three highly ranked Jewish-American tennis players, along with Jay Berger and Brad Gilbert.
+In 2025 Krickstein was inducted into the National Jewish Sports Hall of Fame.

 Krickstein has been the director of tennis at St. Andrews Country Club in Boca Raton, Florida, since 2002.